thejamesgore/ga-projects/GA-Project-4/README.md

 const productDetails = useSelector((state) => state.productDetails)
 ```

-Now the user can see the relevant data for this product and can click Add To Cart which when they do calls the addToCart function pushing them to the cart page which includes the product id from `match.params.id` but also the item quantity which was set into local state.
+Now the user can see the relevant data for this product and can click Add To Cart button, which when they do, calls the `addToCart` function, which pushes them to the cart page.
+This includes the product id from `match.params.id` but also the item quantity which was set into local state.

 ```Javascript
 const addToCart = () => {